CZ-NIC/knot/doc/reference.rst

 parent's zone.
 The remote server must be configured to accept DS record updates via DDNS.
 Whenever a CDS record in the local zone is changed, the corresponding DS record is sent as a dynamic update (DDNS) to the parent DNS server.
+All previous DS records are deleted within the DDNS message.
 It's possible to manage both child and parent zones by the same Knot DNS server.

 ..
 NOTE::
    This feature requires :ref:`cds-cdnskey-publish<policy_cds-cdnskey-publish>`